How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 Install NVIDIA Headless Drivers

-For servers, Docker containers, or headless compute nodes without a display, headless drivers omit GUI components while providing full GPU computing capabilities.
-Therefore, these are ideal for machine learning, render farms, or compute servers.
+For servers, containers, or headless compute nodes without a display, headless drivers omit GUI components while keeping GPU compute support.
+The unversioned proprietary package follows NVIDIA’s current CUDA repository branch:

-For data center servers with NVSwitch hardware, also install Fabric Manager (replace <version> with the same branch you used above):
+For data center servers with NVSwitch hardware, install Fabric Manager from the same CUDA repository source.
+Verify package names with apt-cache policy first because Fabric Manager packaging differs by branch and release:

 sudo reboot